 How can I reduce the discomfort from wisdom teeth coming through?

-If you experience pain while your wisdom teeth are coming through, one of the most effective remedies is taking over-the-counter pain relief such as Ibuprofen.
-Alternatively, you might find it helpful to use a teething gel such as Bonjela, which can be applied directly to the area around your wisdom tooth to manage your discomfort.
+If you experience pain while your wisdom tooth is coming through, one of the most effective remedies is taking over-the-counter pain relief such as Ibuprofen.
+Alternatively, you might find it helpful to use a teething gel such as Bonjela, which can be applied directly to the area around this tooth to manage your discomfort.

 Should I have my wisdom teeth removed?

-Although this is a common question, there is no one-size-fits-all answer, as it will depend on the severity and frequency of your symptoms, as well as the impact the wisdom teeth are having on the rest of your mouth.
+Although this is a common question, there is no one-size-fits-all answer, as it will depend on the severity and frequency of your symptoms, as well as the impact these teeth are having on the rest of your mouth.

-The main reasons for wisdom teeth removal are:
+The main reasons for wisdom tooth removal are:

 – Recurrent infections caused from the teeth only partially erupted and impossible to clean properly